Best ways to clean Gibson Fretboards

-Gibson is well known for using rosewood and ebony for their fretboards, but the company has recently made an effort to use more sustainable alternatives.
-These include Richlite paper phenolic, which is pressed with a phenolic resin in a low-impact and energy-efficient process.
+Gibson is well known for using Rosewood and Ebony for their fretboards, but the company has recently made an effort to use more sustainable alternatives.
+These include Richlite paper phenolic, pressed with a phenolic resin in a low-impact, energy-efficient process.

 Table of Contents